aws-samples/aws-database-acceleration-toolkit/examples/aurora-mysql-cluster-existing-vpc/README.md

 # Aurora MySQL Database Cluster Provisioning in an existing VPC

-This example deploys the Aurora PosgreSQL Database Cluster in an existing VPC
+This example deploys the Aurora MySQL Database Cluster in an existing VPC

 - Creates a new Aurora MySQL cluster - One writer and one reader database instance